If you want to contribute code to Chromium, there are a few things you can do to make the process flow smoothly. For Chromium OS, please go here.

 You will likely get email back from the reviewer with comments.
 Fix these and update the patch set in the issue by uploading again.

-If you need to update code the code on an already uploaded CL, simply
+If you need to update the code on an already uploaded CL, simply

-Once you're ready for another review, use Publish+Mail Comments again to send another notification (you can say something like "new snapshot uploaded").
-When the reviewer is happy with your patch, they will say "LGTM" ("Looks Good To Me").
+Once you're ready for another review, use Publish+Mail Comments again to send another notification (you can say something like "new snapshot uploaded" or PTAL "Please Take A/Another Look").

 Note: As you work through the review process, both you and your reviewers should converse using the code review interface, and send notes using Publish+Mail Comments.
 Avoid the temptation to respond directly to review mails (or, for reviewers, to send review comments) directly from your email client; doing that won't add your comments to the online record for the issue under review, and can make it hard for others to understand later what the history of a patch was.